 So here are ten Christmas carols that will help us revel in the mystery of the incarnation but will also help us share God’s heart with our friends and families, our colleagues and communities.

-7. Silent Night is, arguably, the best-known Christmas carol in the world; it has been translated into 300 languages and dialects.
-Originally a poem with six verses written by Joseph Mohr, an Austrian priest in 1816, the repetition in each stanza of the line ‘Silent Night, Holy Night’ evokes tranquility, stillness, mystery—a heart’s cry for the kind of peace that only Jesus can bring.
+This is, arguably, the best-known Christmas carol in the world.
+It has been translated into 300 languages and dialects.
+Originally a poem with six verses written by Joseph Mohr, an Austrian priest in 1816.
+The repetition in each stanza of the line ‘Silent Night, Holy Night’ evokes tranquility, stillness, mystery—a heart’s cry for the kind of peace that only Jesus can bring.

 These ten carols are treasures that cause all of us, Christians and non-Christians alike, to pause and remember that hope has dawned; the promised Messiah has come, and the world will never be the same again.
 O come, let us adore Him—Christ the Lord!

-–To find out more about the Gettys’ “Sing!
-An Irish Christmas tour,” or to get tickets, go to: https://www.gettymusic.com/christmas
+Find out more about the Gettys’ “Sing!
+An Irish Christmas tour.”